wavefrontHQ/docs/pages/doc/ui_examine_data.md

 ![dashboard browser annotated](images/dashboard_browser.png)

-## Set Dashboard Display Preferences

-For each dashboard, you can customize display preferences.

-**To set the dashboard display preferences**:

-1. Click the wrench icon at the top right of the dashboard.
-1. Set the preferences, which include:
-   -   Whether to display the section link bar and [dashboard variables](dashboards_variables.html) by default.
-   -   A global [events() query](events_queries.html) controlled by the [Show Events](charts_events_displaying.html#controlling-events-overlays) dropdown.
-   -   Default time window.
-1. Click **Save**.

 ## Set the Dashboard Time Window

 By default dashboards display charts with a two-hour time window with real-time data flowing in.
 Charts are updated every 30s.
 The Live Data control displays the state of the update cycle: